-The historic San Antonio Market square is the largest Mexican market in the United States.
-The colorful market comes to life daily from 10:00 am to 6:00 pm and is filled with over 100 local vendors.
+The historic San Antonio Market Square is the largest Mexican market in the United States.
+The colorful market comes to life daily from 10:00 a.m. to 6:00 p.m., filled with over 100 local vendors.

-There are many types of businesses such as art galleries, clothing boutiques, and textile shops.
-When you don’t know what to do in San Antonio, the Market Square is always a great option!
+Many types of businesses exist, such as art galleries, clothing boutiques, and textile shops.
+When you don’t know what to do in San Antonio, Market Square is always a great option!

 Check the market out on the weekends when they host a weekly farmers’ market filled with wonderful locally grown fruits and vegetables.